Women in Senior Leadership

 Vice Chair for Academic & Faculty Affairs, Department of Radiology

 Jeanne M. Horowitz, MD, '08 ’09 GME, is vice chair for academic and faculty affairs in the Department of Radiology.
-She is also an associate professor of Body Imaging within the department.
+She is also a professor of Body Imaging within the department.
 She earned her Doctor of Medicine degree from New York University in 2003 before completing a residency in 2008 and fellowship in 2009 at Northwestern University.
 Horowitz is board-certified in diagnostic radiology.
 Her areas of focus are gynecologic and liver imaging, physician wellness and mentorship.
 She was one of 10 Northwestern Medicine physicians who participated in the “Scholars of Wellness” program, creating solutions to help reduce physician burnout and influence change, an initiative that recently received recognition from the American Medical Association.

 Lifang Hou, MD, PhD